What is the NREMT Exam?

 As with previous sections on this list, repetition is key to learning information and retaining it.
 Remember the brain likes to keep the gist of what it learns.
 For example, students will learn all sorts of treatments for various ailments that EMTs will encounter during their careers.

 However, without repetition, students will remember what they have to do but may forget some sections of how.
-With a test like the national registry, it will ask questions that will want specifics, not the gist.
+A test like the national registry, it will ask questions that will want specifics, not the gist.

 The practical section of the NREMT has a section for auto fails and if a student hits one of them they will have to retake the station.
 It is very important that candidates remember as much about patient treatment as they can and cramming will only hurt them.